brandonchinn178/db_connector/README.md

 ```

 ### Class Methods
-- `DatabaseConnector.__init__(host, [username, password, port, database])`: creates a new DatabaseConnector object, connected to the MySQL server given in the host, optionally with the given username, password, port, and database.
+- `DatabaseConnector.__init__([host, username, password, port, database])`: creates a new DatabaseConnector object.
+Connects to localhost by default, optionally with the given username, password, port, and database.
 - `DatabaseConnector.__del__()`: closes the connection before this object is deleted.
 - `DatabaseConnector.__enter__()`: allows a DatabaseConnector to be used as a context manager
 - `DatabaseConnector.__exit__()`: closes the connection on exit as a context manager